lukifer23/StreetSpec/README.md

    ```

 3. **Configure environment variables**
    Copy `.env.example` to `.env` in the project root and add a Google Maps API key that has the Maps JavaScript API, Places API, Street View Static API, and Street View depth access enabled.
-Provide the key for both the renderer `VITE_GOOGLE_MAPS_API_KEY` and Electron main process `GOOGLE_MAPS_API_KEY` so depth requests work everywhere:
+Provide the key for both the renderer `VITE_GOOGLE_MAPS_API_KEY` and Electron main process `GOOGLE_MAPS_API_KEY` so depth requests work everywhere.
+You can also leave the variables blank and add the key later from **Settings → Street View API Key** inside the app (the value is stored in the Electron data directory).
    ```env
    VITE_GOOGLE_MAPS_API_KEY=YOUR_API_KEY_HERE
    GOOGLE_MAPS_API_KEY=YOUR_API_KEY_HERE